donaldjung/YT_PiP_chrome_ext/README.md

 # YT_PiP_chrome_ext
-Google chrome extension allowing picture in picture (video popout) for any video
+Google chrome extension allowing picture in picture (video popout) for any video.
+Use case:
+Allows popout video for better use of screen real-estate.

 To use it...Load the extension in Chrome: